Top 5 GLP-1 Providers 2026: Honest Rankings by Price, Pharmacy Quality & Clinical Depth | Luma Health

 Choose Ro Body if: You want to pursue brand-name Wegovy/Zepbound through insurance

 Ro's insurance coordination capability is genuinely useful for insured patients pursuing prior authorization for brand-name GLP-1.
 If approved with a savings card, brand-name medication can cost $25/month — far less than any compounded alternative.
-For cash-pay patients, Luma Health's flat rate is typically more cost-effective than Ro's dose-tier pricing at maintenance.
+For cash-pay patients, Luma Health's flat $197/month rate (no separate membership fee) is typically more cost-effective than Ro's ~$294–$378/month effective total.

 BMI above 40, multiple comorbidities, treatment-resistant obesity, or complex medication interactions benefit from the ABOM-certified physician depth that Form Health provides.
-For straightforward weight management cases, the clinical premium is underutilized and the cost is higher than necessary.
+Form Health prescribes only FDA-approved medications, so cost-effectiveness depends on your insurance coverage.
+For straightforward weight management cases or uninsured cash-pay patients, the model is not cost-competitive with compounded flat-rate alternatives.

 Choose Found if: Behavioral coaching is specifically important to your treatment plan and you will use it